soheegoo/markus-autotesting/README.md

 Autotesting allows instructors and tas to run tests on students submissions and automatically create marks for them.
 It also allows students to run a separate set of tests and self-assess their submission.

 Autotesting consists of a client component integrated into MarkUs, and a standalone server component.
-Jobs are queued using the gem Resque with a first in first out strategy, and served one at a time or concurrently up to a configurable limit.
+Jobs are enqueued using the gem Resque with a first in first out strategy, and served one at a time or concurrently.

-## 1. Installation
+## Install and run

+### Client

 The client requirements are already included in a MarkUs installation.

+### Server

-To install the server, run the top level `install.sh server_user test_user working_dir [num_workers]`..TODO
+To install the server, run the `install.sh` script from the top level directory.
+You must pass a directory that will be used as the working directory.
+You may pass the names of a user to run the server, a user to run the tests, and the number of concurrent requests accepted.
+See Appendix A for more details.

+The server will be installed and started, and a sample configuration for MarkUs will be generated as `markus_conf.rb`.

-To restart the server, run the `start_resque.sh queue_name [num_workers]`..TODO
+To stop and start the server, use the `stop_resque.sh` and `start_resque.sh` scripts under the `server` directory.

+If you are a MarkUs developer, install the server using `install.sh /path_to_markus/data/dev/autotest/server`.

+### Testers

 To install a tester, run the `install.sh` script in the respective tester dir.
-We come with a set of ready-to-use testers (python+java (cite uam), sql, jdbc, xquery)..TODO
+We come with a set of ready-to-use
+testers: python (https://github.com/ProjectAT/uam), java, sql, jdbc, xquery.

-To create an environment for a course, run the `create_test_env.sh` script..TODO
+To create an environment for a course, run the `create_test_env.sh` script.

-If you are a MarkUs developer, you can just `bundle install --deployment`..TODO

 ## 2. Running